ryuutatsuo88/handylight/README.md

 ==========

 Handylight is a iOS iPhone app which I used to teach myself iOS development.
-I did submit the app but do to the high number of Flashlight apps and with iOS7 having a build in Flashlight it was rejected.
+I did submit the app but due to the high number of Flashlight apps and with iOS7 having a build in Flashlight it was rejected.

 List of things I learned while building
 ---------------------------------------